chesslablab/php-chess/docs/pgn-parsing.md

 }
 ```

-Semantic validation is a must for use cases like testing thousands of games for chess variant development purposes.
-This is the approach taken in the [sample_chess960()](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Variant/Chess960/BoardTest.php#L21) test.
+Semantic validation is a must for use cases like developing a chess variant with a TDD strategy like in the [sample_chess960()](https://github.com/chesslablab/php-chess/blob/main/tests/unit/Variant/Chess960/BoardTest.php#L21) test.

 🎉 Let's parse PGN games using PHP Chess.